At Lighthouse You Are Not Alone

 - Annual Grief Symposium – grief and bereavement workshops provide a forum to learn and collaborate with other professionals.

-- Grief Resources – a lending library of grief-related books is available to Lighthouse families, and informative tip sheets and articles are shared on our website.
+- Grief Resources – a lending library of grief-related books is available, and informative tip sheets and articles can be found on our website.

 - Multicultural Outreach – we’re focused on providing accessible and equitable support to grieving children through all demographics.